- Personal Banking

 Scholarship Program for the Children of our Employees

-2012 marks the tenth year in which The Bank of Hemet has promoted education through a Children's Scholarship Program, offered to employees who have been with the Bank for at least one year.
+2014 marks the twelfth year in which The Bank of Hemet has promoted education through a Children's Scholarship Program, offered to employees who have been with the Bank for at least one year.
 This year seven recipients were awarded with educational scholarships to various universities and colleges.
-Since its inception, over $326,000 has been invested in the educational program.
+Since its inception, over $380,000 has been invested in the educational program.

 The Bank of Hemet is proud to financially support the following organizations in our community, one which includes the Beaumont/Banning area, where our newest branch is located.